alvaroreig/productivity-dashboard/README.md

 Just a simple PHP/Laravel app that retrieves tasks (from Todoist) and events (from Google Calendar) and displays them in a simple view designed for a Kindle Touch.

-All the settings are configured in the .env file (check .env-sample).
+Settings are configured in the .env file (check .env-sample).

 ![](resources/img/kindle.jpg)